hbragge-acn/openbsw/doc/dev/index.rst

      :scale: 100 %
      :align: center

-Eclipse OpenBSW includes a demo application that showcases the use of ADC, PWM, GPIO, UDS and CAN communication.
+Eclipse OpenBSW includes a demo application that showcases the use of ADC, PWM, GPIO, UDS, CAN and Ethernet communication.

 The stack is implemented in C++ to leverage flexibility and optimization.
 It has been designed with efficiency in mind, offering freedom for customized implementation to address